ayonious/deutsch-notizen/docs/SprechenStyling.md

 - Ich werde durch die Welt ziehen (go through the world)
 - warum ausgerechnet jetzt? (why now of all times?)
 - Ich will kindern im Glauben meiner Eltern erziehen
+- Diesen Film muss man einfach gesehen haben.
+(The film is a must see)